KKCO: Attack of Ja'Ronn Alex

 On December 18, 2024, KKCO reporter Ja'Ronn Alex was allegedly followed by 39-year-old Patrick Thomas Egan, a taxi cab driver, for about 40 mi from the Delta area to the KKCO studios in Grand Junction.
 Alex, who was out reporting and driving a news vehicle, was allegedly followed by Egan in his company taxi.
 Upon reaching Grand Junction, Egan pulled up beside Alex at a stoplight, questioned Alex's citizenship, said that it was "Trump's America now", and added that he was a Marine and had taken "an oath to protect this country from people like [Alex]".
 Alex then returned to the news station, where he was chased by Egan, who demanded for Alex's identification before tackling him and putting him into a headlock.
 Coworkers ran out to protect Alex and said that Alex was apparently struggling to breathe.
 Part of the attack was captured on surveillance video.
 Egan was arrested on suspicion of bias-motivated crimes, second-degree assault by strangulation, and harassment by following and ethnic intimidation; and his bail was set at $20,000.
-Alex told Grand Junction police that he believed he had been attacked because he is Pacific Islander.
-Egan's public defender said that he intended to plead not guilty during the trial, which is scheduled to begin January 12, 2026.
+Alex told Grand Junction police that he believed he had been attacked because he was Pacific Islander.
+Egan's public defender said that he intended to plead not guilty during the trial, which was scheduled to begin January 12, 2026.